AruzhanBazarbai/frontend_practice/todo-router-ls-next-app/README.md

 -view the number of completed todos
 -and all these data will be stored in localstorage, so data will not be delete after you close the window

-To write this project I used Ts, Next.js and Tailwind.
+To write this project I used TypeScript, Next.js and Tailwind.
 And include adaptive design.
 And work with localstorage and Link component

 The Main page is CategoryPage, where I added all the other components and wrote the main logic of the application as adding, deleting category, and link to category detail page where you can see the todo list of this category etc.